 Regular eye exams are crucial when it comes to maintaining your eye health.
 With an eye exam, your eye doctor can identify early signs of sight-threatening eye diseases and conditions — enabling earlier treatment and increasing your chances for optimal results.

-From all of us at Westfarms Eye Associates, PC in Farmington, we wish you a Happy Valentine’s Day!
+From all of us at Dr. Jenkins & Associates in Newington, we wish you a Happy Valentine’s Day!

 Vision screenings are basic tests of visual acuity, generally conducted by a school nurse or pediatrician.
 These screenings can’t identify many vision conditions that impact learning or work performance, and are unable to detect ocular health problems.

 A comprehensive eye exam, which is performed by an eye doctor, includes tests for visual acuity and functional vision, as well as close examination of the inner and outer structures of the eye.

 According to the American Optometric Association (AOA), it is important to have your eyes examined every one to two years, depending on your age, whether or not you wear glasses or contacts, your family history of eye disease, and your ocular health to date.
 Annual eye exams help your eye doctor monitor your eye health and easily identify any changes in your vision.